 That is why understanding the budget you have to invest in the equipment for your studio is so very important.
 This will help narrow down the choices quickly.

 Though the lack of a MIDI I/O may be a problem for some, it is something that can be overlooked for a budget-friendly option.

-The Focusrite Scarlett 2i2 is a high-quality, well-built audio interface that lives up to the reputation built by this fantastic company.
+The Focusrite Scarlett 2i2 is a high-quality, well-built digital audio interface that lives up to the reputation built by this fantastic company.

 With all of the amazing features, your home studio will be engaged with the addition of this interface.
 I guarantee it!

 - Presonus Audiobox vs Focusrite Scarlett: Head-to-Head Review

 - 5 Logic Interface Options for Starters and Experienced Users

 - 6 Best Audio Interface For FL Studio Newbies and Experts

 - The Beat Making Equipment You NEED If You’re a Beginner

 - Audio Mixer vs Audio Interface: The MAIN Differences